 The final rule requires EPA to conduct a cost-benefit analysis for all “significant” regulations issued under the CAA.
 In that analysis, EPA must disaggregate economic benefits “targeted by the relevant statutory provision” from other collateral or co-benefits.
 However, as stated by a coalition of nonprofits and scientific associations in response to the rule, “distinguishing between benefits targeted by the statutory provision versus other welfare effects can be a complex, controversial, and ultimately fruitless endeavor.”
 Even if it were possible to cleanly separate regulatory impacts between those that fall under the “statutory objective,” and those that do not, doing so minimizes key public health benefits of regulation.
-For example, under the final rule, EPA would have to exclude the benefits of reducing particulate matter or greenhouse gas emissions that occur when regulating mercury and other toxic pollutants, simply because the pollutants are regulated under different statutory provisions.
-By muting consideration of the co-benefits of regulating air pollution sources, EPA can put its hand on the scale of cost-benefit analysis and provide the agency with the results needed to justify inaction on dangerous pollution.
+For example, under the final rule, EPA would have to separate out the benefits of reducing particulate matter or greenhouse gas emissions that occur when regulating mercury and other toxic pollutants, simply because the pollutants are regulated under different statutory provisions.

 The final rule further limits the agency’s assessment of the range of human health benefits to only those benefits where there is “a clear causal or likely causal relationship between pollutant exposure and effect . . . based upon human data when available.”
-This provision is especially limiting now that EPA has finalized the so-called “Secret Science” rule, which discourages the agency from relying on crucial epidemiological studies if the studies’ underlying data are not publicly available, despite the fact that data from human subjects are often protected by confidentiality agreements.
-This provision thus severely limits EPA’s ability to produce the data necessary to show the “clear causal” link required by the CAA cost-benefit rule.
+This provision would have been especially limiting had the so-called “Secret Science” rule not been struck down by a federal court in February 2021.
+(The rule required EPA to give less weight to crucial epidemiological studies if the studies’ underlying data were not publicly available, despite the fact that data from human subjects are often protected by confidentiality agreements).
+However, the final CAA cost-benefit rule also imposes new restrictions on how health endpoints are selected and quantified, which will likely result in the exclusion or underestimation of both direct and co-benefits.
+Furthermore, the rule states that EPA’s future compliance with these new procedural requirements in CAA rulemaking is subject to judicial review, creating yet another rulemaking hurdle and a new source of legal vulnerability as prior executive orders addressing cost-benefit analysis explicitly precluded judicial review of that analysis.

 Finally, the rule also requires EPA to provide a “clear description of the problem being addressed” and justify the rule by explaining “the compelling need for federal government intervention in the market to correct the problem.”
 This requirement rests on the false assumption that economic markets voluntarily internalize externalities like air pollution, forcing regulators to justify air pollution regulations with a “compelling need,” notwithstanding the agency’s clear statutory mandates under the CAA.
 The requirement also flies in the face of basic economics.
 Market failures are most likely to exist in the environmental sector where there are consolidated or monopolized economic actors, such as utilities, power companies, and large-scale agriculture.
 These industries produce essential goods and services, as well as negative externalities (air and water pollution).
 Because current pricing mechanisms do not capture these externalities, these industries have no incentive to self-regulate absent additional regulation.
 In the case of air pollution regulation under the CAA, the rule forces communities to serve as human pollutant detectors, bearing the brunt of pollution until there are sufficient data to demonstrate those pollutants are harmful to human health.
 Only then can agencies show a “compelling need” that merits governmental intervention.